ibm-cloud-docs/virtual-servers/configuring-network-performance.md

 1. Check the current setting by running the command, `- ifconfig| grep -i MTU`.
 2. Change the current setting to support 9000 MTU by running the command, `ifconfig eth0 mtu 9000`.
-3. Change the setting so that it persists after the system is rebooted.
+3. Change the setting so that it persists after the system is restarted.
 Edit the file `/etc/network/interfaces`, and add `MTU=9000`.

 ### Configuring jumbo frames for CentOS and Red Hat Enterprise Linux
 {: #jumbo-frames-centos-rhel}